top of page

 It is a long visit that takes time, but it is worth it.
 It is best to go as early as possible to avoid the crowds.

-From there you can walk to the Basilica of San Pedro, see the Castel Sant'Angelo and cross the Ponte Sant'Angelo to walk around that area.
+From there you can walk to the Basilica de San Pedro, see the Castel Sant'Angelo and cross the Ponte Sant'Angelo to walk around that area.

 You have several options to eat along Borgo Pio street, or you can go to the Prati neighborhood, which is very close and there are even more options.

 In the afternoon you can visit Trastevere.
 As we said before, one of the most beautiful and emblematic neighborhoods.
-On weekends there are fairs of all kinds.
+On weekends there are fairs of all kinds, like the Porta Portese flea market.
 You can stay for dinner while you are here, it gets even more beautiful at night and there are usually musicians and some shows in the square.

 DAY 3